New Tenant Checklist for DIY landlords

 7. Select a tenant, Take a holding deposit & send ‘how to rent’ guide

-If an applicant puts in a firm rent request ask them for a holding deposit (1 week of rent).
-Give them a receipt for the holding deposit and a copy of the how to rent guide.
-If you are planning to conduct your own tenant referencing then send them a full application form and right to rent form at the same time.
+If an applicant puts in a firm rent request, ask them for a holding deposit (1 week of rent).
+Give them a receipt for the holding deposit and a copy of the How to Rent Guide.
+If you are planning to conduct your own tenant referencing, then send them a full application form and right to rent form at the same time.

 Some landlords choose to hedge their bets by progressing more than one tenant to step 9 and skipping steps 7 and 8 altogether.
 This means continuing to hold viewings and referencing multiple tenants simultaneously as and when they show interest.
-Although doing things this way may seem like more effort and money in the short term, if can save you time if your chosen tenant fails referencing for whatever reason.
-Moreover it might be best to do this if your rental home is popular.
-If you chose to go this route, you cannot take holding deposits from tenants as that is binding.
+Although doing things this way may seem like more effort and money in the short term, it can save you time if your chosen tenant fails referencing for whatever reason.
+Moreover, it might be best to do this if your rental home is popular.
+If you choose to go this route, you cannot take holding deposits from tenants as that is binding.

-Pro tip: Only request a holding deposit from applicants you are prepared to take on.
+Pro Tip: Only request a holding deposit from applicants you are prepared to take on.
 You will need to return it if you change your mind.

 8. Pause your advert

 Do not cancel it entirely as the tenancy is not certain at this point.
 Some landlords choose to hedge their bets and skip steps 7 and 8 altogether.
 This method takes more effort and money because it means continuing to hold viewings and referencing multiple tenants at once.
-If you chose to go this route, you cannot take holding deposits from tenants as that is binding.
+If you choose to go this route, you cannot take holding deposits from tenants as that is binding.

 9. Reference your chosen applicant

 This is perhaps the most important step.
 You definitely want to make sure that your tenant can pay and will pay.
 There are several options here based on your risk appetite.
-Read more about your options on our tenant referencing guide.
+Read more about your options on our Tenant Referencing Guide.

-Pro tip: Husmus Tenant Reference will give you a full financial analysis of income and rent payments.
-Add on our rent guarantee insurance and you cannot go wrong.
+Pro Tip: Husmus Tenant Reference will give you a full financial analysis of income and rent payments.
+Add on our rent guarantee insurance, and you cannot go wrong.

 After you have chosen a tenant